Liam O'Flaherty: Writing in Irish

 As well as his play Dorchadas and some poetry, O’Flaherty was a distinguished short story writer in Irish.
 The collection Dúil, published in 1953 when his writing activity was coming to an end, contained 18 short stories in Irish which he had written over many years.
-Some of the stories in Dúil are similar to short stories O'Flaherty previously published in English.
+Some of the stories in Dúil are similar to the short stories O'Flaherty previously published in English.
 According to Angeline A. Kelly, at least two of the 18, Daoine Bochta and An Fiach, both written in 1925, were originally written in Irish.
-The other stories may have begun as unpublished stories written in Irish, but which got their first publication by being reformulated into English, before finally being published in their original Irish version in Dúil.
+The other stories may have begun as unpublished stories written in Irish, but which got their first publication by being reformulated into English before finally being published in their original Irish version in Dúil.
 This was probably the case for Díoltas, for example, which became The Pedlar's Revenge.
 This collection, now widely admired, had a poor reception at the time and this seems to have discouraged him from proceeding with an Irish language novel he had in hand.
 In a letter written to The Sunday Times years later, he confessed to a certain ambivalence regarding his work in Irish, and spoke of other Irish writers who received little praise for their work in the language.
 This gave rise to some controversy.